jlitman/PythonProjectForDataScience/README.md

 # PythonProjectForDataScience
-Final Assignment for Python for Data Sciience Course
+Final Assignment for Python for Data Science Course